Applessr/Todo-list/README.md

 ## 🚀 Features

-✅ Fetch todo items from API
+✅ Fetch todo items from API by using Axios
 ✅ Add / Edit / Delete todo items
 ✅ Toggle complete / incomplete
 ✅ React Functional Components + TypeScript
-✅ Zustand for clean state management
+✅ Zustand for state management
 ✅ Loading and error handling
 ✅ Responsive design with Tailwind CSS
 ✅ Dark/Light mode toggle
+✅ Alert by using Sweetalert2
 ✅ Ready for testing with Jest

 ## ⚙️ Getting Started